-While Pararescue Specialists deploy on rescue missions worldwide, SERE specialists serve as subject matter experts that train all aircrew personnel (and others at risk) how to handle themselves if they're ever caught up in hostile territory.
-That means teaching airmen from all walks of life a vast array of skills, from how to improvise basic shelter and find sustenance to how to escape active pursuit by the enemy -- and resist coercion if captured.
+In the Air Force, Survival, Evasion, Resistance, and Escape (SERE) specialists serve as subject matter experts who train all aircrew personnel (and others at risk) on how to handle themselves if they're ever caught up in hostile territory.
+That means teaching airmen from all walks of life a vast array of skills, from how to improvise basic shelter and find sustenance to how to escape active pursuit by the enemy, and to resist coercion if captured.

 SERE specialists can find themselves assigned to one of six main SERE training detachments across the country, or conducting "refresher" training at any Air Force squadron.
-But first, they have to make the cut and endure all of the training they'll eventually inflict on others.
+But first, they have to make the cut and endure all of the training they'll eventually impart to others.

-Right after Air Force basic training, potential SERE specialists stay at Lackland Air Force Base (AFB) Texas for a short (but intense) one- to two-week screening course that, in addition to testing physical and psychological limits, also evaluates candidates' learning, teaching, and leadership skills.
+Right after Air Force basic training, potential SERE specialists stay at Lackland Air Force Base (AFB) Texas for a short one- to two-week screening course that, in addition to testing physical and psychological limits, also evaluates candidates' learning, teaching and leadership skills.

-The 336th Training Group (TRG), based at Fairchild AFB, is the next stop for those who pass through the crucible at Lackland -- which, according to the 336th TRG website, is only half of those who made the attempt.
+The 336th Training Group (TRG), based at Fairchild AFB, is the next stop for those who pass through the crucible at Lackland.
 The 336th oversees the entire training pipeline, which takes at least a year to complete, though students don't remain at Lackland the whole time.